15 Unique Things To Do in Sao Vicente, Cape Verde

 On the beach, fishermen help each other to bring their boats to the shore.
-They are often full of the freshest fish: buzio, garoupa (grouper), esmoregal and sometimes even a tuna fish.
+They’re often full of the freshest fish: buzio, garoupa (groupers), esmedregal cobia), and sometimes even tuna fish!

 Sao Pedro is famous for its perfect conditions for windsurfing.
 Boards can be rented at the station, but you better have some experience since the tides are very strong!
 I preferred to enjoy the peace and the views of the Flag Hotel Foya Branca ****.

 For hikers, I recommend to trek to the lighthouse of Sao Pedro.
 The views are just breathtaking!